nstutelberg/Projects/sneaker_project.README.md

 # Screenshots
 Include logo/demo screenshot etc.

+   For the ggplots for the binary regressors, the regression line will not be meaningful because these variables contain discrete values rather than continuous.
+However, the graphs are still beneficial in order to see the difference in the mean price of the two cases (1vs0).

 # Continued Analysis
    ### Benefits and drawbacks of log transformations
         As shown in this plot below